ppy/osu-wiki/wiki/Ranking_criteria/en.md

 - **[Gameplay sounds](/wiki/Skinning/Sounds#gameplay) excluding [active hitsounds](/wiki/Beatmapping/Hitsound#active-hitsound) should use the MP3 (`.mp3`) or Ogg Vorbis (`.ogg`) file format.** These files usually have long durations and uncompressed WAV (`.wav`) files are unnecessarily large in comparison, however uncompressed WAV should be used when it results in a smaller file size.
 - **Avoid replacing the hit finish in soft/normal samplesets with frequently used custom hitsound samples.** Using these finishes to represent snare/bass drums or a song's melody can sound obnoxious for anyone disabling beatmap hitsounds.
 Replacing hit whistles/claps is recommended because those samples are used more often. osu!taiko beatmaps are exempt from this guideline and have their own mode-specific hitsound sample guideline.

+### Allowances

+- **For consistency, beatmaps of a song that has previously been ranked are encouraged to reuse the audio file from a previously ranked beatmap of the same song.** Crediting the original mapper or map is not required.

 ## Video and background

 ### Rules